 Salary and Employment Info for Health Specialties Educators

 Because the field of health care is expanding and more health care workers, such as nurses, are needed, opportunities for individuals qualified to teach health sciences are on the rise.
-The U.S. Bureau of Labor Statistics (BLS) reported that postsecondary teachers in health specialties, such as pharmacy and public health, earned a yearly median wage of $85,030.
+The U.S. Bureau of Labor Statistics (BLS) reported that postsecondary teachers in health specialties, such as pharmacy and public health, earned a yearly mean wage of $122,320 as of 2018.

-While clinical research positions have traditionally been linked to Ph.D. and M.D. graduates, those with a D.H.Sc. also are prepared to conduct clinical research in the field in which they have a master's degree.
+While clinical research positions have traditionally been linked to Ph.D. and M.D. graduates, those with D.H.Sc. degrees are prepared to conduct clinical research in the field in which they have a master's degree.
 Universities, hospitals, and private and governmental laboratories are common employers.

 Salary and Employment Info for Clinical Researchers

-The BLS reports that employment for medical scientists is forecast to increase 13% between 2012 and 2022, which is about average.
+The BLS reports that employment for medical scientists, excluding epidemiologists, is forecast to increase faster than average between 2018 and 2028.
 More medical scientists and clinical researchers are expected to be needed as the population grows and pharmaceutical developments increase.
-The BLS listed the median annual salary for medical scientists in May 2013 as $79,840.
+The BLS listed the mean annual salary for medical scientists in May 2018 as $96,420.